Toronto Rose 2017: Colombe Nadeau-O’Shea

 The Toronto Rose is a great opportunity for young women in Toronto and the surrounding areas to get involved in their community, make long-lasting friendships and have the opportunity to win a trip to one of Ireland’s longest running festivals, the Rose of Tralee International Festival, to represent Toronto in August!
 If you are, or know of, a young women aged 18-28 who has Irish heritage, then please email us at firstname.lastname@example.org for more information and an application.
-Applications for the 2017 Toronto Rose are now CLOSED.
+Congratulations to Colombe Nadeau-O’Sea on being selected as the 2017 Toronto Rose of Tralee!

 The Rose of Tralee International Festival is one of Ireland’s largest and longest running festivals, celebrating 55 years in 2014.
 The heart of the festival is the selection of the Rose of Tralee which brings young women of Irish descent from around the world to County Kerry, Ireland for a global celebration of Irish culture.
 Toronto celebrated 50 years of participation in this festival in 2014 and is one of the oldest centres in the world.
 The selection of the Toronto Rose is also one of the longest running events in the Toronto Irish community.